Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 UPDATED WEEKDAYS * DAILY MAP of the Total Active COVID Cases in Westchester County

-The best way to prevent COVID-19 is to wear a mask and continue social distancing (staying at least 6 feet away from others), even when wearing a mask.
+The best way to prevent COVID-19 is to social distance (staying at least 6 feet away from others) to frequently wash your hands and to wear a mask.

 Clean your hands before taking off your mask.
 Remove your mask by the straps.
 Disposable paper face masks should be used for one outing outside the home.
 Once removed wash your hands again.
 If you need a mask email email@example.com